Introduction

 Call to Action

-To start with open source, consider exploring popular open-source projects on platforms like GitHub, GitLab, and Bitbucket.
+To start with open source, consider exploring popular projects on platforms like GitHub and GitLab.
 Look for projects that align with your interests, skills, and goals, and start engaging with the community by participating in discussions, providing feedback, and contributing code or documentation.
-By actively engaging with open-source projects, you can learn new skills, build a portfolio, and positively impact the community.
+By actively engaging with open source projects, you can learn new skills, build a portfolio, and positively impact the community.

 Here are some resources to help you get started: